2017 Santa Lúcia massacre

-The Pau D'Arco Massacre was the police killing of 10 landless activists associated with the Brazilian Landless Worker's Movement, on the Santa Lúcia farm in Pau d'Arco, Pará.
+The Pau D'Arco Massacre was the police killing of 10 landless activists associated with the Brazilian Landless Workers' Movement, on the Santa Lúcia farm in Pau d'Arco, Pará.
 The massacre occurred on May 24, 2017, and was ostensibly carried out as the enforcement of an eviction order.

 Confrontation

 State officials initially reported the killings as having been performed in self-defense, while eyewitnesses and survivors claimed that the victims of the massacre had neither attacked nor received warning from the police.

 In an independent investigation, the magazine piauí found that the injuries inflicted on the victims were more consistent with what would be expected from one-sided executions, than what would be expected from a firefight.
 Specifically, more than half of the victims had been shot multiple times, shot in the back, or shot with precision at close range.
 Additionally, there were no traces of gunpowder found on any of the victims' hands, prompting the local prosecutor to conclude that none of them had fired a gun over the course of the confrontation.

 Under questioning, two of the policemen present for the massacre confirmed that they had effectively performed it as an extrajudicial mass execution.
 At a press conference, the highest ranking law-enforcement official in the region stated, "There are strong indications this was an execution".